Article Translations: (Spanish)

 - feel proud of what they can do

-- feel liked, loved, and respected
+- feel liked and accepted

 - accept themselves, even when they make mistakes